 The increasing declines in the bay's health are prompting the foundation to become more aggressive, officials said.

-"The Bay Foundation, among others, has over the last two or three years become increasingly frustrated with the lack of action at the state and federal levels to squarely deal with the bay's pollution problem," said Chuck Epes, a foundation spokesman.
+"The bay foundation, among others, has over the last two or three years become increasingly frustrated with the lack of action at the state and federal level to squarely deal with the bay's pollution problem," said Chuck Epes, a foundation spokesman.

 The litigation project is "a sort of last resort," he said.
 "It's good to have that tool in the bag and to have the financial resources to use it."

 Roy Hoagland, the foundation's Virginia executive director and a senior attorney, said the foundation will pick its legal fights selectively, looking for major polluters.
-The foundation also will go after governments and agencies -- local, state and even federal -- that it concludes are not doing enough to protect the environment.
-By doing that, he said, the foundation could bring about widespread policy change enforceable by court action.
+The foundation will also go after governments and agencies -- local, state and even federal -- that it feels are not doing enough to protect the environment.
+By doing that, he said, the foundation, could bring about widespread policy change enforceable by court action.

 "Should the EPA fail to take this action and reduce pollution, litigation may be the only tool left to us," Baker said.

-Recently, the foundation informed Virginia to expect lawsuits over permits issued to Philip Morris USA and the town of Onancock.
+Last week, the foundation informed Virginia to expect lawsuits over permits issued to Philip Morris USA and the Town of Onancock.
 The foundation alleges the permits allow too many pollutants into contaminated rivers.